-- Bag Limit: One wild turkey of either sex per day during the fall season regardless of the number of permits the hunter holds. - Dogs and artificial decoys may be used while turkey hunting in the fall season, except the use of electronically-operated decoys is prohibited.
-All hunters are required to possess a calling device while turkey hunting. - The maximum group size while turkey hunting is five hunters.
-Hunters may not attempt to chase or drive turkeys for the purpose of putting them in range of other hunters.
+- The fall lottery for turkey permits has been eliminated.
+A permit is still required (see page 12) and may be purchased at license agents or online at Fish and Wildlife's Internet license sales site www.NJ.WildlifeLicense.com. - Dogs and artificial decoys may be used while turkey hunting in the fall season, except the use of electronically-operated decoys is prohibited.
+All hunters are required to possess a calling device while turkey hunting.
+The use of a hand-held decoy or a turkey tail-on-a-stick as camouflage to sneak up on a turkey is prohibited.
+Stalking a turkey is illegal. - The maximum group size while turkey hunting is five hunters. - Hunters may not attempt to chase or drive turkeys for the purpose of putting them in range of other hunters.
 However, hunters may rush a flock of turkeys to cause the flock to scatter. - No shot larger than #4 fine shot or smaller than #71⁄2 fine shot may be used for turkey hunting. - Hunters may not use shotguns larger than 10-gauge or smaller than 20-gauge for turkey hunting. - Fluorescent hunter orange is not required to hunt turkey. - Properly licensed hunters may use archery tackle to hunt turkeys. - While turkey hunting, a weapon may not be in possession within 300 feet of any baited area.

 Immediately upon killing a turkey, hunters must complete the transportation tag on their fall hunting permit and affix it to the bird.
 The turkey must be taken to an official wild turkey check station by 7 p.m. on the day it is killed by the hunter who killed the bird.

-Spring Turkey Season Changes
+Spring Turkey Season Hours

-Spring turkey hunters should note that legal hunting hours for the last two weeks of the spring turkey season (including all of period D and the last Saturday of period E) are changed to 1⁄2 hour before sunrise to sunset.
+Spring turkey hunters are reminded that legal hunting hours for the last two weeks of the spring turkey season (including all of period D and the last Saturday of period E) are changed to 1⁄2 hour before sunrise to sunset.
 For periods A, B, C and the first three Saturdays of period E, hunting hours will still end at noon.
-This expansion of hunting hours will increase opportunity for working and youth hunters.
+These hunting hours allow opportunities for working and youth hunters.

 Coyotes may be harvested incidentally while turkey hunting.
-See page 62.
+See page 60.